-We believe our enzyme products are exempt from compliance with the Food, Drug, and Cosmetic Act ("FDCA") and the current GMP ("cGMP") regulations of the FDA, as our products are further processed and incorporated into final drug or biologic products by our customers and we do not make claims related to their safety or effectiveness.
-Our products are manufactured following the voluntary quality standards of ISO 9001:2015.
-In the event we, or our suppliers, produce products that fail to comply with required quality standards, we may incur delays in fulfilling orders, write-downs, damages resulting from product liability claims and harm to our reputation.
+We believe our enzyme products are exempt from compliance with the FDCA and the implementing GMP regulations of the FDA, as our products are further processed and incorporated into final drug or biologic products by our customers and we do not make claims related to their safety or effectiveness.
+Our products are currently manufactured following the voluntary quality standards of ISO 9001:2015, and we anticipate signing and announcing a partnership with a CDMO to provide enzymatically synthesized, GMP-grade siRNA to customers in the near term.
+Our planned collaboration with a CDMO may not come to fruition and, even if it does, may not scale up as anticipated.
+Even if the scale up plans succeed, we or the CDMO may incur delays in production or have insufficient product for consumers.
+And, in the event we, or our suppliers, produce products that fail to comply with voluntary quality standards or GMP standards imposed by customers, we may incur delays in fulfilling orders, write-downs or other losses, damages resulting from product liability claims and harm to our reputation.